-show a working knowledge of the following metals: ferrous metals (cast iron, mild steel, stainless steel, high spee Metals show a working knowledge of the following metals: ferrous metals (cast iron, mild steel, stainless steel, high spee steel [HSS] and carbon steels) non-ferrous metals (aluminium, duralumin and other common casting alloys, copper and its alloys, zinc, lead and tin) understand how the following processes can change the molecular structure of a material making it more or less suitable for the task it has to perform: work hardening annealing all metals case hardening of mild steel hardening and tempering tool steel (HCS) Preparation of materials show knowledge of available market forms, types and sizes understand methods of cutting by use of hacksaw, guillotine, tenon saw, cross-cut saw, panel saw and portable power tools understand the use of datum surfaces/lines/edges and be able to produce them by planing or filing explain the preparation for machine processes and safe methods of securing materials to work surfaces, work tables, faceplates, lathe chucks and between centres on a lathe Setting/marking out/testing measure and/or mark out using rule, pencil, marking knife, marker pen, scriber, try square, bevel, mitre square, centre square, dot/ centre punch, dividers, inside/outside/odd-leg calipers, template, marking/cutting/mortise gauge accurately produce datum lines by surface plate and scribing block or calipers accurately measure using a micrometer, vernier gauge and digital caliper Shaping (a) Deforming/reforming understand the following processes: bending, sand casting, die casting, lamination, vacuum forming, blow moulding, injection moulding, extrusion, press forming (b) Wastage/addition select and perform the following forms of cutting and removal of material, and joining and adding to a material to produce the required shape, form or contour: use hand snips, saws, files, basic planes and abrasive cutters simple hole boring by hand or machine including pilot, clearance, tapping, countersunk and counterbored holes use taps and dies for screw cutting by hand use planes, chisels, gouges and rasps use abrasive mops, discs and belts use of centre lathe and wood turning lathe use of portable power tools
+Syllabus show a working knowledge of the following metals: ferrous metals (cast iron, mild steel, stainless steel, high speed) Metals show a working knowledge of the following metals: ferrous metals (cast iron, mild steel, stainless steel, high spee steel [HSS] and carbon steels) non-ferrous metals (aluminium, duralumin and other common casting alloys, copper and its alloys, zinc, lead and tin) understand how the following processes can change the molecular structure of a material making it more or less suitable for the task it has to perform: work hardening annealing all metals case hardening of mild steel hardening and tempering tool steel (HCS) Preparation of materials show knowledge of available market forms, types and sizes understand methods of cutting by use of hacksaw, guillotine, tenon saw, cross-cut saw, panel saw and portable power tools understand the use of datum surfaces/lines/edges and be able to produce them by planing or filing explain the preparation for machine processes and safe methods of securing materials to work surfaces, work tables, faceplates, lathe chucks and between centres on a lathe Setting/marking out/testing measure and/or mark out using rule, pencil, marking knife, marker pen, scriber, try square, bevel, mitre square, centre square, dot/centre punch, dividers, inside/outside/odd-leg calipers, template, marking/cutting/mortise gauge accurately produce datum lines by surface plate and scribing block or calipers accurately measure using a micrometer, vernier gauge and digital caliper Shaping (a) Deforming/reforming understand the following processes: bending, sand casting, die casting, lamination, vacuum forming, blow moulding, injection moulding, extrusion, press forming (b) Wastage/addition select and perform the following forms of cutting and removal of material, and joining and adding to a material to produce the required shape, form or contour: use hand snips, saws, files, basic planes and abrasive cutters simple hole boring by hand or machine including pilot, clearance, tapping, countersunk and counterbored holes use taps and dies for screw cutting by hand use planes, chisels, gouges and rasps use abrasive mops, discs and belts use of centre lathe and wood turning lathe use of portable power tools

-Alac March PANA Joining and assembly use various methods of fabrication and fitting to join parts of products, permanently or temporarily use various methods of fabrication and fitting to join parts of products, permanently or temporarily understand the processes of soldering, brazing, welding, riveting/pop riveting understand methods of carcase, stool and frame construction using permanent and temporary joints use holding devices, formers and jigs (for sawing, drilling and bending) to assist joining and assembly understand the use of knock-down (KD) fittings for use with manufactured boards such as chipboard, including one-piece and two-piece corner blocks, scan fittings, cam lock and leg fastenings understand where to use a wide range of pre-manufactured components, including screws, nails, nuts, bolts, hinges and catches • understand how sizes of screws, nails, nuts and bolts are specified be aware of a range of different adhesives to join a variety of materials and any special considerations needed relating to preparation, application, drying times and health and safety Finishing understand the preparation for and application of surface treatments be aware of a range of different finishes including oils, paints, lacquers, stains, satin polishes, dipcoating
+WWW.
+Papa use various methods of fabrication and fitting to join parts of products, permanently or temporarily understand the processes of soldering, brazing, welding, riveting/pop riveting understand methods of carcase, stool and frame construction using permanent and temporary joints use holding devices, formers and jigs (for sawing, drilling and bending) to assist joining and assembly understand the use of knock-down (KD) fittings for use with manufactured boards such as chipboard, including one-piece and two-piece corner blocks, scan fittings, cam lock and leg fastenings understand where to use a wide range of pre-manufactured components, including screws, nails, nuts, bolts, hinges and catches understand how sizes of screws, nails, nuts and bolts are specified be aware of a range of different adhesives to join a variety of materials and any special considerations needed relating to preparation, application, drying times and health and safety understand the preparation for and application of surface treatments be aware of a range of different finishes including oils, paints, lacquers, stains, satin polishes, dipcoating be aware of surface finishes available for both interior and exterior use be aware of the special finishes available that will prevent corrosion or stains, or withstand heat or liquids understand the term 'self-finishing' and the processes by which some materials are self-finished electroplating, anodising www.PapaCambridge.com Systems and control is a Part 2 option.
+Centres and candidates can choose to study either 'Graphic products', 'Resistant materials' or 'Systems and control'.